July 30, 2015

 Is anything more important than project success?
-Multiple studies have shown that Agile and Scrum projects are more successful than traditional ones.
+Multiple studies have shown that Agile and Scrum projects are more successful than traditional ones, and fail less frequently.
 I’ve written about Agile project success rates in my blog, Agile Projects are More Successful than Traditional Projects.

-Most of us would agree that communication is an important, if not critical part of successful projects.
+Most of us would agree that communication is an important, if not the critical part of successful projects.
 Traditional projects tend to focus on communications that provide a document trail, or protect us in case something goes wrong.
-We send emails to confirm conversations, and we record decisions and changes for the primary purpose of knowing who to blame later if things go wrong.
+Traditional project managers send emails to confirm conversations and they record decisions and changes for the primary purpose of knowing who to blame later if things go wrong.

 Agile team status and progress is typically posted in a public place, displaying clear progress against plan, with nothing hidden and no surprises.
 Updates are often daily, but at least weekly or at the end of the sprint.
 And the PM is no longer responsible for acting as the agent between the team and the customer or management.

 On Agile teams, the people working on the tasks are responsible to provide clear and transparent progress reporting at the person-task level, rather than the project manager running around and collecting the information.

 Agile tasks are intended to be granular enough that they get done by one person in about a day or less.
 Task reporting is tracked to one of three states: “not started”, in progress or done.
 Teams don’t waste time trying to guess “what is the % complete” for a task, deliverable, or project.

 Another subtle point about progress reporting is that Agile teams only report task status to their own team members, there is no one else who needs or uses the information.
 External progress reporting is done at the working software level.

 I’ve worked on a lot of traditional projects and it was rarely possible to predict with any certainty when things would be completed.
 I’ve seen too many projects where it was on time right up until the date for launch or go live, and only then was it late.